vvictoryuki/tiger_reid_pytorch/README.md

 cd tiger_dataset
 python split.py
 ```
-In folder tiger_dataset, we have already prepared the image list in all_list.txt for you.
+In folder `tiger_dataset`, we have already prepared the image list in `all_list.txt` for you.
 It is noted that not each image has its id (only images of the tigers' right/left sides have been annotated).
-In reid_list_train.txt we list all ids and the corresponding images.
-By running split.py you can get train.txt and test.txt in which we list the train set information and validation set information.
+In `reid_list_train.txt` we list all ids and the corresponding images.
+By running `split.py` you can get `train.txt` and `test.txt` in which we list the train set information and validation set information.

 - prepare data for train&test
 ```